 Finally, we'll select the Segue in the Design Surface and set the Preferred Edge to Left.
 Then, we'll drag a line from the Anchor View to the Button that we want the popover to be attached to:

-If we return to Xamarin Studio, run the app and click on the None button in the Inspector, the popover will be displayed:
+If we return to Visual Studio for Mac, run the app and click on the None button in the Inspector, the popover will be displayed:

 Creating App Preferences